Go to content

 1. Overcome Satan's temptation to stay silent, and begin a conversation with the person leading to the gospel.

 2. The unsaved person decides to reason with you about the gospel.
 (It depends on the individual you are speaking to.
-Some people will readily reason with you, some will argue before deciding to reason with oud to ever reason with you, while some, are too proud to ever reason with you in that conversation.)
+Some people will readily reason with you, some will argue before deciding to reason with you, while some, are too proud to ever reason with you in that conversation.)

 3. Explain the gospel to the unsaved person, so he understands what salvation is all about.